Bit Efficient Toeplitz Covariance Estimation: Preliminaries

 \begin{definition} A subset $R \subset [d]$ is called a \textit{ruler} if for all $s = 0, \ldots, d-1$, there exist $j, k \in R$ such that $|j - k| = s$.
 We further let $R_s$ denote the set of ordered pairs $(j, k)$ with distance $s$. \end{definition}

 We say $R$ is \textit{sparse} if $|R| < d$.
 For example, when $d = 10$, a sparse ruler can be $R = \{1, 2, 5, 8, 10\}$.
-Sparse ruler are also called redundancy sparse arrays or sparse linear arrays in the literature \cite{wu2016direction}.
+Sparse rulers are also called redundancy sparse arrays or sparse linear arrays in the literature \cite{wu2016direction}.
 Note that sparse rulers are not unique.
 In general, a sparse ruler must satisfy $\sqrt{d} \leq |R| < d$ \cite{leech1956representation}.
-For any $d$, we introduce a type of rulers as follows.
+For any $d$, we introduce a special kind of rulers as follows.

 \begin{definition} For $\alpha \in [1/2, 1]$, let $R_{\alpha}$ denote a ruler defined as

 where